aalka061/mySpendings/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This my first project working with Flutter.
+It is a simple one screen application that allows a user to add and delete expenses.
+In addition, Chart bar is displayed to show the recent expenses in the past 7 days and how they compare to each other.

 A few resources to get you started if this is your first Flutter project: